General Nondiscrimination Commitment

 If the complaint arises out of an academic department, the report will be forwarded to the Director of Education, unless he or she is the subject of the grievance.
 In such cases, the report will be sent to the Vice President of Campus Effectiveness.
 If the complaint arises from a nonacademic program, the report will be forwarded to the administrative head of the program, unless he or she is the subject of the grievance.
 In such cases, the report will be forwarded to the Vice President of Campus Effectiveness.

 Within thirty (30) days of the filing of the grievance, the Vice President of Campus Effectiveness, Director of Education, or administrative head will render a decision on the merits of the student's complaint.
-If, due to extenuating circumstances, resolution is not possible within thirty (30) days, the Vice President of Campus Effectiveness, Director of Education, or administrative head shall inform the student of the status of the investigation.
+If, due to extenuating circumstances, a resolution is not possible within thirty (30) days, the Vice President of Campus Effectiveness, Director of Education, or administrative head shall inform the student of the status of the investigation.

 Copies of the decision by the Vice President of Campus Effectiveness, Director of Education, or administrative head will be sent to the student, the Vice President of Campus Effectiveness (when not issued by him or her), and the Director of Education.
 A copy may also be sent to the department and/or the persons whose actions (or inactions) are the subject of the grievance, as appropriate.